microsoft/vscode-docs/release-notes/latest.md

 In addition, a search term will match in a more fuzzy way on the path compared to the default.
 A search for `fb` will match a file `foobar` because this file contains `f` and `b`.
 We also added a new sorter for the picker once fuzzy searching is enabled that tries to put the most relevant results  to the top.
 We appreciate if people try this out and report feedback so that we can tweak this experience.

-## New Settings
+## Persisted Zoom Level

-A new setting `window.zoomLevel` allows to change the zoom level of the window to be either smaller or larger.
-The effect is similar to the zoom actions from the `View` menu with the difference that it is persisted.
-The actions can still be used but are not persisted.
+A new setting `window.zoomLevel` allows you to change and persist the zoom level of the window.
+The default value is 0 and each increment increases the zoom level by 20% similar to the effect of the `View` menu `Zoom in` command.
+Unlike the zoom level set with the `Zoom in`, `Zoom out` commands, the `window.zoomLevel` is a persisted setting.

+## window.openFileInNewWindow

 The setting `window.openInNewWindow` was renamed to `window.openFilesInNewWindow` to clarify its purpose.
-You can still use the old form but we ask you to update to the new value.
+You can still use the old setting but we ask you to update to the new name.

 ## Notable Bug Fixes

-As always we fixed many issues.
+As always we fixed many issues:

- * we updated Electron to version 0.34.5 which includes a bug fix for the issue on Linux where the editor font was showing blurry on certain high DPI displays
+ * We updated Electron to version 0.34.5.
+This includes a bug fix for the issue on Linux where the editor font was showing blurry on certain high DPI displays.

-Here are a few of the notable ones:

  * Submitted [pull request](https://github.com/atom/node-oniguruma/pull/46) to `atom/node-oniguruma` in order to [improve performance](https://github.com/Microsoft/vscode/issues/94) when colorizing long lines with multi-byte characters.